-Toxicity testing for chemicals is outdated, unsound and unlikely to be precisely or otherwise, calculating the effects of low doses of chemicals in humanscitingBhattacharya et al 2011, and someone’s going to have to breed tens of thousands more sacrificial lambs or mice.
+Toxicity testing for chemicals is outdated, unsound and unlikely to be precisely or otherwise, calculating the effects of low doses of chemicals [tooltip title="citing" content="Bhattacharya et al 2011" type="help" ]in humans[/tooltip], and someone’s going to have to breed tens of thousands more sacrificial lambs or mice.
 Susan Kirk reports.

 In vivo testing ain’t got no reason to be.